Application info

 MSc Physics student

-Has a bachelors in physical sciences (e.g., physics / statistics / mathematics / computer science).
-Has taken 1st-year level courses in biology / electives in psychology, etc.
+Has a bachelors in physical sciences (e.g., physics, statistics, mathematics, computer science).
+Has taken 1st-year level courses in biology and/or electives in psychology, etc.

 icon